openforcefield/anything-goes/interchange-drivers/drivers.md

 potential energy in the end - but gives us more information:

 1. 1-4 interactions show little difference between OpenMM and GROMACS
+1. There is probably a bug in the detailed representation of vdW energies from GROMACS, as the vdW and vdW 1-4 terms do not add to the total vdW energy displayed above
 1. Differences in non-bonded energies are mostly due to long-range electrostatics
-1. There is probably a bug in the detailed representation of vdW energies from GROMACS
 1. Purely by coincidence, the energy of 1-4 electrostatics of this system happen to almost completely cancel out the rest of the electrostatic interactions - -0.4 kJ/mol looks much alongside 10 kJ/mol than +/- 800 kJ/mol!

 So far, we've only been comparing the energy evaluations of two engines.
-This makes it a little difficult to asses correctness since it's not obvious which one should be used as a reference.
+This makes it a little difficult to assess correctness since it's not obvious which one should be used as a reference.
 Interchange helpfully provides a wrapper around these and more functions which also runs these evaluations with Amber and LAMMPS (if installed):

 ```python
 from openff.interchange.drivers.all import get_summary_data, get_all_energies